infinum/app-deploy-script/README.md

 ---------------------------------------------------------------
 ```

-Next step is selecting a target that should be run on CI:
+Next step is selecting one or multiple targets that should be run on CI:

 ```bash